 Helicopters, both RC & full size are fascinating machines!

 The flight principles and physics that allow them to do what they do, and do so well really hits home while you are flying one.
 It still gives me goose bump moments after all these years.

 It's just one more reason (a big one), why this hobby is so awesome!

 I'm going to be covering the most common and basic questions I had when I was starting out in the hobby, and what my visitors have asked me about.
 It's all pretty easy stuff to get your head around so don't think this is going to be overly complicated.

 If you are looking for a more advanced and in depth explanation of the theory & physics of how helicopters fly, I highly recommend this FAA Aerodynamics of Helicopter Flight PDF.

 It's on the technical side but fairly easy to grasp, and well worth the read if you have a passion for helicopters like I do, and really want to understand the physics of what is going on in more detail.

-My goal is to give you enough information to understand why a RC helicopter can fly in the first place and how we control it.
-You must first understand these basic principles before you can learn to fly a RC helicopter... it's that simple.
+My goal on the other hand is to give you enough information to understand why an RC helicopter can fly and how we control it from an RC radio (RC transmitter).

 Yes, now comes one of those times that your high school physics teacher warned you about.
 You know the old “one day, this information will come in handy” statement to make some attempt to keep us all awake.
 Didn’t work for me – how about you?

-To make this as simple and basic as possible, I have broken helicopter flight down into three very basic areas:
+To make this as simple and basic as possible, I have broken helicopter flight and control down into three very basic areas: